Leading up to the Strike

-Roughly following a year and a half with no contract, and various failed attempts to reach a negotiated agreement, the APSCUF faculty members voted to go on strike.
-The “original motions for a strike-authorization vote” occurred in April at the April Legislative Assembly.3 Attended by all the delegates from the 14 state universities, the negotiations committee–or chapter presidents–brought the motion for a strike to the floor.
+Union President Barry David (Department of Applied Engineering, Safety and Technology) recalled that the “original motions for a strike-authorization vote occurred in April at Legislative Assembly.”1 Attended by all the delegates from the fourteen state universities, the negotiations committee–or chapter presidents–brought the motion for a strike to the floor.
 The motion served as a tactical maneuver to exemplify the seriousness of the situation.
+In the following audio clip, David reflects on the conflicting emotions felt by the negotiations committee when introducing the proposal to strike:

 Although the Legislative Assembly tabled the idea, they agreed to arrange an authorization vote during the summer, before extending the decision to a campus wide ratification.
-As reported by Barry David (Applied Engineering, Safety and Technology), an increasing number of calls concerning the strike began appearing between the months of May and June, escalating in seriousness in August.
-The strike authorization vote of Legislative Assembly delegates took place late in the summer, while the campus wide ratification vote occurred during the month of September.5
+Calls concerning the strike first began between the months of May and June, escalating in seriousness during the month of August.
+The strike authorization vote of Legislative Assembly delegates took place late in the summer, while the campus wide ratification vote occurred during the month of September.

 - Barry David (Applied Engineering, Safety and Technology), interview by Elizabeth Nelson and Katie Barrett, November 28, 2016, transcript, Millersville University Special Collections, Millersville, PA.